 Today we are in a similar situation but with data instead of pages.

 Because many organizations do not understand the concept of publishing data on the web, let alone why data on the web should be linked, we have not yet been able to evolve the web into the next web.

 By having a Linked Open Data repository, your data is easily exposed to the web through the use of URLs.
 Once you visit a URL, you can then see the content of an entity living in your database.
 This is powerful because it not only allows us to easily consume/manipulate data stored this way but because it also allows us to use URLs to easily link data between many Linked Open Data repositories!

 Another benefit of using Linked Open Data repositories is that they provide meaning to the data itself, allowing machines to also understand it, not just humans.
 This is possible because the majority of these repositories demand data to be stored with open standards that provide meaning to what’s being stored.

 Linking entities between different domains with Linked Data.
 Each domain stores its own data; an entity can be used in any database with its own URL.

-What they wanted was to easily track the orders that shipped a specific piece, but they also wanted to know why that piece was malfunctioning, and the ability to view the results of each piece’s quality tests.
+What they wanted was to track the orders that shipped a specific piece easily, but they also wanted to know why that piece was malfunctioning and the ability to view the results of each piece’s quality tests.
 Because they also wanted to graphically view all of the above using a dashboard, they needed to expose their data through an API.

 Because of this, we decided to use Carbon LDP to migrate all their data into a Linked Data repository so they could easily track such requirements, but also allow them to expose their data through an integrated RESTful API so they could easily consume it in any web app or mobile app.

-By using linked data repositories instead of storing data the “old fashioned” way, we can reduce the time and efforts or synchronize data among repositories and focus on building the data consuming applications instead.
+By using Linked Data repositories instead of storing data the “old fashioned” way, we can reduce the time and effort or synchronize data among repositories and focus on building the data-consuming applications instead.